SkirOwen/cranfield_stat/README.md

 # cranfield_stat

-This is a polished version and commented of the code used for the assignment
+This is a complete version and commented of the code used for the assignment